UpendraSingh38/Upthrust_Assignment/README.md

-Upthrust_Assignment — Mini Workflow Automation with AI Agent This project is a mini workflow automation app where users can enter a prompt, and the system generates a result by combining an AI response with data from a third-party API.
+Upthrust_Assignment — Mini Workflow Automation with AI Agent:-

+This project is a mini workflow automation app where users can enter a prompt, and the system generates a result by combining an AI response with data from a third-party API.

 Supported actions:-